AdobeDocs/contributor.en/user/writing-essentials/general-writing-guidance.md

 title: Writing guidance for Adobe documentation
 description: This article includes essential guidance for contributing to Adobe documentation.
 ---
-# Docs style and voice quick start
+# Writing guidance for Adobe documentation

 These guidelines apply whether you are creating new documentation or updating existing documentation.